Zoe Ko

 Pennsylvania State University

-Research Assistant | Advisor: Ian Czekala | September 2019 – February 2023- Designed a data analysis pipeline to detect radial velocity variations by cross-correlating stellar spectra to calculate Doppler shifts.
+Research Assistant | Advisor: Ian Czekala | September 2019 – February 2023- Designed a pipeline from scratch to detect radial velocity variations through cross-correlation techniques and applied pipeline to 28 candidate binary star systems.

 Awards and Fellowships